hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

     ...
     Total of 35547 routines.</code></div>

 At this point we are done loading VistA.
 It's time to enable journaling on all the regions we want.
-That can be a separate script, but I put it with my env script so that everything can be in one place and I only have to source one file to activate my VistA instance.
-On a production VistA instance, you would create an initd or systemd script to do this rather than put it into the environment script.

-Here's the environment script example first.
-This is good for demo/dev databases.
-Add this to the end.
-This recovers the database if it was journaled and then enables journaling.
+Following script recovers the database if it was journaled and then enables journaling.
 File here: `vista.journaling<./vista.journaling>`_

 .. raw:: html